silverblurtype/abstante/README.md

-## Skate blade
+## Abstante

 ![Introducing](https://github.com/silverblurtype/sb-skateblade/assets/163983174/7a5f50b4-9a57-47c7-a1c5-cbffb33785af)

-Skate blade is a modern, geometric and minimalistic fonts constructed with a few geometric shapes with constant thickness.
+Abstante is a modern, geometric and minimalistic font.

 - Type of usage: graphic projects, logos, branding.